Available clinical functions

 - From the patient record, select Clinical > Percentile charts, or press Ctrl+F8.
 The Percentile charts screen will appear.

 - Click Add to add height, weight and head circumference measurements to the patient record.

 - From the patient record, select Clinical > Physical activity prescription.
 The Physical activity prescription screen will appear.

 - Complete the current and recommend activity levels for the patient.
 Tick Add reminder to add a reminder to the patient record for the review date.

 - Click Print to print the activity guidelines for the patient.

 Opens the provider's Inbox, showing any unactioned results for the patient.
 Select Clinical > Unchecked reports.
-See Managing Pathology and Radiology Results for more information.
+See Understanding the pathology workflow for more information.

 Click the Medical Certificate icon in the toolbar.
 Bp Premier will open the word processor with the default medical certificate supplied with Bp Premier.
 Or, if the user has modified the default certificate from the original, the word processor will default to the user's custom certificate.

 The Alcohol Use Disorders Identification Test (AUDIT-C) is an alcohol screen that can help identify patients who are hazardous drinkers or have active alcohol use disorders (including alcohol abuse or dependence).